Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 >>>also i dedicated this to M, my one true love because M makes me feel like a human, with my heart bear to the warmth of her soul.

+was able to get just a few moments of rest - back outside. gundy. get fucked. fuck you and your hate group. fuck you all.

+and as soon as i walk out the shower, it starts again. and again. and again, somehow all gundys friends know they were doing this, but somehow not her. somehow.

 just now they are hitting the walls over and over. ya. i have to stay in here and cant move because what they do and they they get mad because their actions cause this only possible action for me once it starts.